-150 Medical Scribe I
+150 Medical Scribe I 3 credit hours

 Offered fall semester.
 Three hours of lecture/lab a week.
 Fee: \$50.00.
-EHR Go Fee: \$120.00.

 This course is designed to provide information on the responsibilities of the Medical Scribe.
 Topics to be discussed are the roles and responsibilities of the medical scribe; keyboarding; the clinical environment and informational workflow of the hospital, emergency room, and physician's office; privacy practices; documentation; communication skills, professionalism, confidentiality, handwashing and aseptic techniques, and other basic clinical skills.